neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 ### `cli.frontendLibrary: object`

-Enables frontend development tools (HMR, etc) for the `neu run --frontend-lib-dev` command.
+Enables frontend development tools (HMR, etc) for the `neu run` command.
 Learn more about frontend framework integration from [here](../getting-started/using-frontend-libraries.md)

 ### `cli.hostProject.projectPath: string`

-Sets the project path of the Project Runner apps.
-This path will be used as the current directory while executing the hostProject related commands ([initCommand](#clihostprojectinitcommand-string), [devCommand](#clihostprojectdevcommand-string), [buildCommand](#clihostprojectbuildcommand-string)).
+Sets the project path of the host project.
+This path will be used as the current directory while executing the host-project-related commands.

 ### `cli.hostProject.initCommand: string`

-A command that gets executed after downloading an app template with the `neu create` command.
+A command that gets executed after downloading an host app template with the `neu create` command.

 ### `cli.hostProject.devCommand: string`

-This command will run with the `neu run` command to start the Project Runner file.
+This command will run with the `neu run` command to start the host project.

 ### `cli.hostProject.buildCommand: string`

-The `neu build` command will execute this command before generating the app bundle, so you can generate bundled version of Host Project code.
-Note: Developers are responsible for creating the bundled code in [Host Project buildPath](#clihostprojectbuildpath) after executing this command.
+The `neu build` command will execute this command before generating the app bundle, so you can generate bundled version of host project code.

 ### `cli.hostProject.buildPath: string`

-Location where built hostProject/projectRunner file(s) will be located after [buildCommand](#clihostprojectbuildcommand-string).
-Files in these folders are copied into distributionPath after `neu build` command.
+Location where the final read-to-distribute host project files will be stored after the execution of `buildCommand`.
+Files in this folder are copied into the app bundle path after the execution of `neu build` command.

 ### `cli.distributionPath: string`